icebob/moleculer-java-site/docs/networking.md

     public byte[] write(Tree value) throws Exception {
         Object content = value.asObject();
         // Write Java Object into byte array...
+		// The "content" is mostly a Map or List.
     }

     // --- DESERIALIZE BYTE ARRAY TO TREE ---